speedyleion/speedyleion.github.io/_posts/2021-09-18-catch2-file-listener.markdown

 This listener ends up separating the coverage report for each test case and/or section.
-I haven't read the full documentation, but it seems one could more easly know which tests target which parts of the code.
+I haven't read the full documentation, but it seems one could more easily know which tests target which parts of the code.

 The Custom Listener
 ===================